“Save the time of the reader.” S.R. Ranganathan’s 4th law of library science

 See also Should Authors Index Their Own Books?
 (Osgood)

 If you would like to supply the indexer with an indexing brief (including key terms), I have created basic guidelines for your consideration here: Author-Prepared Indexing Brief

 Some indexers are self-taught, but most have taken one of the professional training courses for indexing.
 These include graduate courses within a masters of library science degree program, as well as continuing education training courses such as the University of California at Berkeley or American Society of Indexing’s Course.
 They vary in format, cost, and length of time.
 I was formally trained in the UC Berkeley courses Indexing Theory and Application and Embedded and Ebook Indexing.
 I have also completed two indexing specialty courses from the Simmons Graduate School of Library and Information Science for Taxonomy and Controlled Vocabularies and Periodical and Database Indexing.

 7. Can a computer create an index for me?

 There are programs that can create a concordance with locators.
-However, computer programs are just tools as indexer Nancy Mulvany calls them, ‘an implement for facilitating and performing mechanical operations.’
-However, it is important to point out that a trained indexer will analyze, sort and group information into coherent reader’s language.
-The difference between a computer generated index and an index created by a professional indexer includes the structure created by a human indexer who can understand the relationships between concepts that may or may not be named in the text, the depth of that analysis, and comprehensiveness with which only a trained human can produce.
+However, computer programs are just tools.
+Indexer Nancy Mulvany calls them “an implement for facilitating and performing mechanical operations.”
+It is important to point out that a trained indexer will analyze, sort and group information into coherent reader’s language.
+The difference between a computer-generated index and an index created by a professional indexer includes the structure created by a human indexer who can understand the relationships between concepts that may or may not be named in the text, the depth of that analysis, and the comprehensiveness with which only a trained human can produce.
 As indexer Lori Lathrop wrote, “The processing required to create an index happens between your ears, not on your hard drive.”